prakharg24/prakharg24.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Prakhar.
-I'm currently working as a Research Engineer at [Advanced Digital Sciences Center](https://adsc.illinois.edu/), Singapore.
-I did my BTech in Computer Science and Engineering from [IIT Delhi](https://www.cse.iitd.ernet.in/). **I will be joining Masters of Computing (AI specialization) at [NUS](https://www.comp.nus.edu.sg/) this coming August.** My research interests involve an investigative study of learning models through explainability, interpretability, robustness, compression, vulnerability, etc., in an attempt to decode the reasoning behind complex architecture designs.
+I'm a Masters of Computing (AI specialization) student at [NUS](https://www.comp.nus.edu.sg/).
+I did my BTech in Computer Science and Engineering from [IIT Delhi](https://www.cse.iitd.ernet.in/) in 2019 and then joined [Advanced Digital Sciences Center](https://adsc.illinois.edu/), Singapore as Research Engineer.
+My research interests involve an investigative study of learning models through explainability, interpretability, robustness, compression, vulnerability, etc., in an attempt to decode the reasoning behind complex architecture designs.
 I like to push the limits of our understanding of neural networks.
 My long term goal is a career in research and academia in the field of AI.

 News!
 ------
-* _[June 2021]_ I'll be transitioning between two official emails for the next few weeks.
-Contact me alternatively [here](mailto:prakhargannu@gmail.com) if I don't respond.
 * _[June 2021]_ I'll be joining **NUS MComp (AI specialization)** program in August 2021.
 * _[June 2021]_ Our paper **"Learning-Based Simultaneous Detection and Characterization of Time Delay Attack in Cyber-Physical Systems"** is now available online on [IEEE Explore](https://ieeexplore.ieee.org/document/9352977).
 * _[April 2021]_ Our paper **"Compressing Large-Scale Transformer-Based Models : A Case Study on BERT"** got accepted in TACL.
 Checkout the latest version on [arxiv](https://arxiv.org/abs/2002.11985).